Dieau/Philosophers/README.md

 <a name="desc"></a>
 ## 1. The Dining Philosophers Problem

-Five philosophers, numbered from 0 through 4, live in a house where the table is laid for them; each philosopher has their own place at the table.
-Their only problem – besides those of philosophy – is that the dish served is a very difficult kind of spaghetti, that has to be eaten with two forks.
-There are two forks next to each plate, so that presents no difficulty: as a consequence, however, no two neighbours may be eating simultaneously.
+Five philosophers, numbered from 0 through 4, live in a house where the table is laid for them; each philosopher has their own seat at the table.
+Their only problem – besides those of philosophy – is that the dish served is a very unusual kind of spaghetti, that has to be eaten with two forks.
+There are two forks next to each plate, so that presents no difficulty: as a consequence, however, two neighbours may not be eating simultaneously.

 ![Screenshot](/img/at_the_table.png)

 A very naive solution associates with each fork a binary semaphore with the initial value = 1 (indicating that the fork is free) and, naming in each philosopher these semaphores in a local terminology, we could think the following solution for the philosopher's life adequate.

 But this solution – although it guarantees that no two neighbours are eating simultaneously – must be rejected because it contains the danger of the deadly embrace (deadlock).
-When all five philosophers get hungry simultaneously, each will grab his left-hand fork and from that moment onwards the group is stuck.
+When all five philosophers get hungry simultaneously, each will grab his left-hand fork and from that moment onwards the group will be stuck.

 In order to be able to give a formal description, we associate with each philosopher a state variable, "C" say, where C[i] = 0 means: philosopher i is thinking, C[i] = 1 means: philosopher i is hungry, C[i] = 2 means: philosopher i is eating.